Electromagnetic radiation: Wave–particle duality

-Wave and particle effects of electromagnetic radiation
+The modern theory that explains the nature of light includes the notion of wave–particle duality.
+The theory is based on the concept that every quantum entity can show wave-like or particle-like behaviors, depending on observation.
+The observation led to the collapse of the entity's wave function.
+If it is based on the Copenhagen interpretation, the observation does really collapse the wave function; for the many-worlds interpretation, all possible outcomes of the collapse happened in parallel universes; for the pilot wave theory, the particle behaviour is simply determined by waves.
+The duality nature of a real photon has been observed in the double-slit experiment.

 Together, wave and particle effects fully explain the emission and absorption spectra of EM radiation.
 The matter-composition of the medium through which the light travels determines the nature of the absorption and emission spectrum.
 These bands correspond to the allowed energy levels in the atoms.
 Dark bands in the absorption spectrum are due to the atoms in an intervening medium between source and observer.
 The atoms absorb certain frequencies of the light between emitter and detector/eye, then emit them in all directions.
-A dark band appears to the detector, due to the radiation scattered out of the beam.
+A dark band appears to the detector, due to the radiation scattered out of the light beam.
 For instance, dark bands in the light emitted by a distant star are due to the atoms in the star's atmosphere.
-A similar phenomenon occurs for emission, which is seen when an emitting gas glows due to excitation of the atoms from any mechanism, including heat.
-As electrons descend to lower energy levels, a spectrum is emitted that represents the jumps between the energy levels of the electrons, but lines are seen because again emission happens only at particular energies after excitation.
-An example is the emission spectrum of nebulae.
-Rapidly moving electrons are most sharply accelerated when they encounter a region of force, so they are responsible for producing much of the highest frequency electromagnetic radiation observed in nature.

-These phenomena can aid various chemical determinations for the composition of gases lit from behind (absorption spectra) and for glowing gases (emission spectra).
-Spectroscopy (for example) determines what chemical elements comprise a particular star.
-Spectroscopy is also used in the determination of the distance of a star, using the red shift.